graycoreio/daffodil/docs/internal/testing/testing.md

 });
 ```

-The hidden problem here is that the `SomeImport` is not being accessed from the public-facing api, so we aren't adequately testing a true consumer interaction.
-A consuming application developer could attempt to write this example same code, with this same dependency, and the code wouldn't work, because `SomeImport` may not be a publicly available token.
+The issue at hand here is that the `SomeImport` is not being accessed from the public-facing api of `@daffodil/library`, so we aren't adequately testing a true consumer interaction.
+A consuming application developer could attempt to write this same code with this exact dependency set and the code wouldn't work, because `SomeImport` may not be publicly exposed.

 ## The Solution

-To address this problem, we have elected to write our unit tests as if we are looking at our code from a slightly different perspective.
-We assume that all code that is NOT UNDER TEST comes from the public API of the package (unless the code in question is intentionally private).
+To address this problem, we have decided to assume that all code that is **not under test** comes from the public API of the package (unless the code in question is intentionally private).

 To achieve this we change the `@daffodil/library` `tsconfig.json`'s `compilerOptions.paths` to point to the public entrypoint of the package.

-As a result, our tests give us an additional guarantee: if `SomeImport` is meant to be public, we can guarantee that it is while we are unit testing.
+As a result, we can guarantee that if `SomeImport` is meant to be public, then our unit tests will only consume it as a public import.
 This leads to lower maintenance overheads, and ensures better consumer-side guarantees.

 ```ts
 import { SomeImport } from '@daffodil/library';